What is a stroke?

 2. The on-road assessments: You will drive a dual-controlled car with the rehabilitation driving instructor and OT.
 You will drive around your local area, encountering various traffic conditions.
 The OT observes how the effects of the stroke might be affecting your driving ability.
 The OT is not concerned about minor mistakes you make due to being unfamiliar with the vehicle or poor driving habits, granted you can improve your performance after receiving feedback from the OT and/or driving instructor.
 However, ongoing errors or critical errors may point to your medical problem hindering your driving capacity.
 A critical error occurs when the driving instructor is required to physically intervene (by applying the emergency brakes or utilising the steering wheel) to avoid a collision with another object.

 You are notified of the outcome of the assessment immediately after the test, and the OT will explain to you what is to happen next.
+The OT will send the report to your referring doctor and RMS.

 What are the possible outcomes of the assessment?